Kamahl19/react-starter/README.md

 - in browser console while developing (after running `yarn start`)
 - it runs automatically on `pre-commit` hook
 - in IDE if supported (Visual Studio Code supports reports)

-## Storybook

-We suggest developing components in isolation.
-For this reason, project comes with [Storybook](https://storybook.js.org/) pre-configured.

-To run separated development environment, run `yarn storybook` which will start dedicated web server at `http://localhost:9009`.

-To build static storybook, run `yarn storybook:build`.
-This creates a static webpage which you can deploy and showcase your components to others.

-More information about supported features can be found in [Storybook's Github repository](https://github.com/storybooks/storybook)

 ## i18n